Alban-Peyrat/Find_and_Compare_Records/doc/output.md

 * If the standard way of outputing data from records does not suit, add code to `Original_Record.CSV.__special_data` method in `fcr_classes.py`
 * If those are special to a processing, add a new `Original_Record.CSV.__special_` method (or edit the existant one), and add a `elif` to `Original_Record.CSV.to_csv` method (__for both *Origin database record* and *Target database record* if needed__)
+* In `Original_Record.CSV.__define_headers` method, be sure to add or delete the header in the part for special processing columns

 ## Add new data (not from the record)